Teletherapy And Online Therapy: Canada Mental Health Resources

 Understanding mental health conditions affecting Canada

-Canadians may encounter a range of conditions, such as depression, anxiety, PTSD, ADHD, eating disorders, and substance use disorders.
+Canadians may encounter a range of conditions, such as depression, anxiety, post-traumatic stress disorder (PTSD), attention-deficit/hyperactivity disorder (ADHD), eating disorders, and substance use disorders.
 Co-occurring disorders are also common.

 How a therapist can help

-The therapeutic process can begin when one starts working with a qualified healthcare provider.
-A trained mental health professional can help guide individuals to:
+The therapeutic process begins when someone starts working with a qualified healthcare provider.
+A trained mental health professional can help individuals:

-• Identify and name symptoms or patterns of behavior
+• Identify and name symptoms or patterns of behaviour

 • Build coping tools for stress or emotional distress